Eastern Province Elephants: Results by season

 The table below indicates the Elephants' recent finishes.
 This includes games played as Eastern Province, Eastern Province Kings and Mighty Elephants.

 1 Between 2000 and 2002, the top 4 in each section qualified for the Top 8 tournament, the bottom 3 in each section for the Bankfin Cup.2 In 2005, the top 4 in each section qualified for the Premier Division, the bottom 3 in each section for the First Division.

 1 Between 2001 and 2002, the top 4 in each section qualified for the Vodacom Top 8 tournament, the bottom 3 in each section for the Vodacom Shield.

-Current season

-Current squad

-The following players were included in the Eastern Province Elephants squad for the 2022 Currie Cup First Division: